i7671757/telegramBot2/README.md

 # Telegram Bot Project

-This is a Telegram bot built using TypeScript and Telegraf framework.
+This is a Telegram bot built using TypeScript and Telegraf framework, running in webhook mode with Elysia.js server.

 ## Features